 A statistical decision that must be made at the beginning of your dissertation research involves statistical probability levels and potential errors.
 The conventional statistical levels for rejecting the null hypothesis are either .05 or .01.
 One (.01) is more statistically conservative than the other (.05) because with .01 you are less willing to have your results due to chance alone.
 You will accept only one time in one hundred that your statistical results were due to chance.
 A really conservative statistical probability level is .001.

-1. A Type I (Alpha) Error occurs when you statistically reject the null and it was actually true.
-We conclude falsely that there were statistical differences when there was none.
+1. A Type I Error occurs when you statistically reject the null and it was actually true.
+We conclude falsely that there was a statistical difference when there was none.

 If the hypothesis is true, you statistically accept the null.